opendena/coding-style/README.md

 ## Strict mode
 Always declare `'use strict';` at the top of your files.

-if the file may be required by external code, bind it into a closure for exemple :
+If the file may be required by external code, bind it into a closure for example :
 ```javascript
 // bad
 'use strict';